Top Vet Advice To Survive The Summer Holidays With Dogs & Cats

 Always ring the clinic to prepare them you are coming in.
 They will need to have a whole team waiting for you.

 In the car have the aircon on your dog or the windows wound down for airflow.

-Another situation to remember when you are travelling, is that sometimes you might travel into an area that has different bugs and parasites to your home area.
+Another situation to remember when you are travelling, is that sometimes you might travel into an area that has different bugs and parasites than your home area.

 Most commonly, this will be the paralysis tick especially if you are travelling from WA, SA or VIC into neighbouring NSW or QLD.